py5coding/py5book/integrations/numpy.md

 In Processing and p5, direct pixel manipulation is done with `pixels`, a one dimensional array of colors (integers).
-Using this array can be a bit tedious because we think about the Sketch window in two dimensions, not one.
+Using this array can be a bit tedious because we usually think about the Sketch window in two dimensions, not one.
 For example, to change a pixel at a specific location in the Sketch window, we must do a few calculations to find that pixel's location